Anywidget Front-End Module (AFM)

 Instead of baking framework support into the specification, we envision support for UI frameworks through:

-• Developer tooling: Simple build processes that can compile framework-specific code into standard AFM.
+• Developer tooling: simple build processes that compile framework-specific code into standard AFM.

-This approach gives anywidget developers the option to use their preferred tools and frameworks while ensuring that the final output is a web-standard JavaScript.
+This approach lets anywidget developers use their preferred tools and frameworks while ensuring the final output is web-standard JavaScript.

 For example, using the @anywidget/react bridge looks like this: